gitdeepaks/React-FullThrottle/Readme.md

-Sure, here are some key concepts to understand when preparing for a React interview.
+Here are some key concepts to understand when preparing for a React interview.
 Each section includes a brief explanation and, where applicable, some code snippets:

 ## 1. JSX (JavaScript XML):